goto-eof/fromgtog/README.md

 <h2 id="news">News</h2>

+- 2025/10/10
+    - user input validation feature (composite pattern + factory pattern in order to make the code more readable) -> "Fianlly!" (:
+    - currently validation feature is compatible only with Linux paths (not tested on other Operative Systems) -> I still need to complete it in order to make it cross platform
+    - view tokens as password (****)
+    - update log level to info -> "Fianlly!" (:
 - 2025/10/07
     - refactor: remove useless code - now we have auto-closable resource so it is not necessary to close them manually
     - show version number on the title bar